steve4744/ParkourTopTen/README.md

 ParkourTopTen will display the heads of the players with the fastest times for a particular Parkour course.
 The head is displayed above a sign displaying the player's name and time for the course.
 The number of heads displayed is determined by the number of signs created (minimum 1, maximum 10).

+All sign types are supported including hanging signs.
+Heads can be displayed either on the block behind the sign or directly above the sign.

 The display of heads for a course will be automatically updated/refreshed whenever the course is successfully completed by a player.

 To create a ParkourTopTen display for a course, first create a row of signs - any number between 1 and 10.
 Then, standing in front of and looking at the left most sign, run the create command - see below.